PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 zero-match.
 YuNet, FastestDet, and HumanSeg reproduce their fifteen fixed artifacts.
 No Tier corpus was run for this checkpoint.

+StridedSlice/Concat fan-in recovery is owned by `passes/stridedslice_concat_layout.py`.
+The former lowerer helper rebuilt full producer/consumer maps inside an unbounded fixed-point loop, changed Slice constants and metadata before validating the full group, and rewrote the first post-permutation buffer when a legacy NCHW boundary had to survive.
+Both ordered production positions now call one thin dispatcher with Session `LayoutState`.

+The candidate root is one typed private NHWC-to-NCHW Transpose with at least two consumers.
+Its entire output fan-out must consist of supported rank-four `STRIDED_SLICE` operations.
+Each Slice has four distinct inputs, zero masks, no offset, and one immutable nonzero stride vector.
+Begin, end, and stride constants must be rank-four INT32 or INT64 values whose TensorIR dtype, NumPy dtype, static/dynamic shape, producer state, public ownership, and complete consumer-slot set agree.
+Each constant is exclusive to its one Slice and the three roles are distinct; shared or conflicting roles reject the transaction before mutation.

+Every Slice output is private, rank four, and consumed exactly once by the same channel-axis Concat.
+The resolver proves producer order, dtype, per-tensor quantization, old NCHW and new NHWC views, Concat input uniqueness, static/dynamic Concat result, output metadata, and all post consumers.
+At least one private typed NCHW-to-NHWC post adapter is required.
+Additional private posts are aliases of the first canonical NHWC output; repeated downstream input slots are recorded explicitly.
+Arbitrary later NCHW consumers and a public Concat output are preserved through one local inverse adapter.

+All constant updates, Slice rewrites, metadata changes, Concat axis/output changes, post aliases, compatibility-boundary changes, removals, and complete tensor/operator contracts belong to one immutable plan.
+The same seed is fully resolved a second time immediately before apply.
+One differential `ModelIRGraphIndex`, a graph-ordered Transpose candidate list, candidate-only operation, and an optional rewrite limit replace the full scans and unbounded loop.
+Pruning still runs once at owner exit, including zero-match calls, to preserve the historical side effect.

+Ordinary and multi-post active forms retain byte-identical non-layout ModelIR digests against the raw helper, including lineage metadata and event order.
+Slice input rewrites retain the historical `replace_operator_input_at` event;
+each alias retains one group-level replacement event even when the downstream operator repeats that alias in multiple slots.
+TensorIR and Session `LayoutState` now record converted Slice and Concat tensors as NHWC.

+When a compatibility boundary is required, the owner reuses the already- proven typed pre-permutation.
+The raw helper instead overwrote the first post buffer with an INT32 opposite permutation, even when the buffer was INT64 or shared.
+The indexed owner never changes that post buffer or unrelated users.
+It also rejects a legacy consumer ordered before the adapter that would become its producer, preventing an invalid topological result.

+Fifty-eight focused tests cover INT32/INT64 parameters and permutations, dynamic signatures, negative axes, multiple post aliases, repeated slots, legacy/public boundaries, shared post buffers, exact numerical equivalence, candidate limits, idempotence, GraphIndex/LayoutState integrity, lineage compatibility, zero-match pruning, and forty-two transactional rejection cases.
+Pre/post characterization observed five zero-match calls on each of YuNet, FastestDet, HumanSeg, OSNet, and SiNet.
+The related owner and complete architecture gate passes 542 tests, TensorFlow-blocked direct/default/`-cotof` passes three tests sequentially, and YuNet reproduces its five fixed artifacts.
+No Tier corpus was run for this checkpoint.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter